Current Missouri Mortgage and Refinance Rates

 • Conventional refinances are refinance loans that aren’t part of a government loan program.
 You can expect them to come with higher rates than government-backed refinances.

-• FHA refinances are insured by the Federal Housing Administration (FHA), and typically have lower rates than conventional refinances.
+• FHA refinances are insured by the Federal Housing Administration (FHA), and FHA rates are typically lower than conventional refinances.

 The current mortgage rates forecast isn’t all sunshine and rainbows, but it does predict that the clouds will part a bit in 2024.
 Our senior economist Jacob Channel expects mortgage rates to hold steady or drop over the course of the year.
 In fact, he wouldn’t be surprised if 30-year rates ended the year below 6%.